-I have experience in conducting both quantitative and qualitative research on a wide range of areas, including migration, ethnicity, inequalities, social policy, community organisations, social networks and social capital.
+I have experience in conducting both quantitative and qualitative research on a wide range of areas, including migration, ethnicity, inequalities, education, social policy and community organisations – often using a ‘social networks’ approach.

-> My recent research projects include grants from the European Commission, the Fundamental Rights Agency, the Economic and Social Research Council (ESRC), the Arts and Humanities Research Council (AHRC), as well as work commissioned by Local Authorities, public bodies and charitable organisations.
+My recent research projects include grants from the European Commission, the Fundamental Rights Agency, the Economic and Social Research Council (ESRC), the Arts and Humanities Research Council (AHRC), as well as work commissioned by Local Authorities, public bodies and charitable organisations.

 I have been working on a number of partnership initiatives with Third Sector and community organisations, including events, consultations and evaluations.